atakanaltok/awesome-useful-websites/README.md

 * <https://awesomeopensource.com/> - Find Open Source By Searching, Browsing and Combining 170,950 Topics Across 59 Categories And 5,851,571 Projects
 * <https://opensourcelibs.com/> - Massive collection of the world's best open source software
+* <https://www.codetriage.com/> - List of open source repos' issues that you can contribute.
+You can also receive issues via email if you sign up

 ### Documentation